jj1bdx/airspy-fmradion/README.md

  - Airspy library (https://github.com/airspy/host/tree/master/libairspy)
  - supported RTL-SDR DVB-T receiver or HackRF Rx/Tx
  - medium-fast computer (NGSoftFM takes 25% CPU time on a 1.6 GHz Core i3, ~12% of one core of a Core i7 5700HQ @ 2.7 GHz)
  - medium-strong FM radio signal.
 However the R820T2 based dongles give better results than the former R820T based dongles.
-HackRF, Airspy or BladeRF are usually even better but you have to spend the buck for the bang.
+HackRF, or Airspy are usually even better but you have to spend the buck for the bang.

 For the latest version, see https://github.com/f4exb/ngsoftfm